X-Ray Imaging Services | Bellingham, WA

 If more than one image is needed, your technologist may help you reposition for a different angle.
 Let us know if we can help make you more comfortable as we get you in place.
 You won’t be able to feel the X-ray itself.

-What is fluoroscopy and how does it work
+What is fluoroscopy, and how does it work?

 While standard X-ray takes photos, fluoroscopy gives you and your doctor an X-ray video of what’s going on inside you.

 One type of fluoroscopy, called a hysterosalpingogram, produces a detailed image of your uterus and fallopian tubes.
-This can identify blockages in the fallopian tubes, usually due to scarring, that may make it difficult for patients to become pregnant.
+This can identify blockages in the fallopian tubes, usually due to scarring, which may make it difficult for patients to become pregnant.

 Before fluoroscopy, you may have to eat or drink differently.
 We’ll let you know any instructions before your appointment.

 If your scan uses contrast — a type of dye swallowed or given intravenously — you may be scheduled to arrive well before your actual fluoroscopy imaging so your body has time to process the contrast before this specialized X-ray begins.